Circles and PiSpheres, Cones and Cylinders

 This also means that we can also use the equation for the volume:

 Notice the similarity with the equation for the volume of a cylinder.
 Imagine drawing a cylinder around the cone, with the same base and height – this is called the circumscribed cylinder.
 Now, the cone will take up exactly

 Note: You might think that infinitely many tiny sides as an approximation is a bit “imprecise”.
 Mathematics spent a long time trying to find a more straightforward way to calculate the volume of a cone.
 In 1900, the great mathematician

 Just like a cylinder, a cone doesn’t have to be “straight”.
-If the vertex is directly over the center of the base, we have a right cylinder.
-Otherwise, we call it an oblique cylinder.
+If the vertex is directly over the center of the base, we have a right cone.
+Otherwise, we call it an oblique cone.

-Once again, we can use Cavalieri’s principle to show that all oblique cylinders have the same volume, as long as they have the same base and height.
+Once again, we can use Cavalieri’s principle to show that all oblique cones have the same volume, as long as they have the same base and height.

 Surface Area of a Cone

 Finding the surface area of a cone is a bit more tricky.
 Like before, we can unravel a cone into its net.
 Move the slider to see what happens: in this case, we get one circle and one